 Our attorneys at Kisling, Nestico & Redick are also here to represent you if you disagree with how the managed care organization is handling your treatment.
-Under workers’ comp, your employer has some control over the physicians you see and treatments you receive.
-If you believe you are being denied necessary and appropriate care, call us immediately.
+Under workers’ comp, your employer has some control over the physicians you see and the treatments you receive.
+Call us immediately if you believe you are being denied necessary and appropriate care.

 How Our Ohio Work Injury Lawyers Can Help

 We are also available to represent you during a workers’ compensation dispute or a third-party claim.
-Our priority is to help workers like yourself obtain the medical care and compensation you are entitled to under the law.
+With offices in Columbus, Cleveland, Akron, and all around Ohio, our priority is to help workers like yourself obtain the medical care and compensation you are entitled to under the law.

 Contact us or call us at 1-800-HURT-NOW to schedule your initial consultation.